-L’Hôpital’s rule is used to evaluate limits of the indeterminate form , as long as both the numerator and denominator functions are differentiable.
+L’Hôpital’s rule is used to evaluate Limit of the indeterminate form , as long as both the numerator and denominator functions are differentiable.
 It’s more tedious, so check if common terms can be factored out or cancelled.

 Definition